PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 attempting to write down the (perfectly valid) names of the bacterial isolate known as *Myxococcus llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochensis*, or of the crowned slaty flycatcher *Griseotyrannus aurantioatrocristatus*.
-These mistakes are more likely when dealing with hyper-diverse samples, like plant census [@Dauncey2016ComMis; @Wagner2016RevSof; @Conti2021MatAlg].
-In addition to binomial names, the same species can be known by many vernacular (common) names, which are language or even region-specific: *Ovis aries*, for example, has valid English vernaculars including lamb, sheep, wild sheep, and domestic sheep.
+These mistakes are more likely when dealing with hyper-diverse samples (demanding to memorize more names), like plant census [@Dauncey2016ComMis; @Wagner2016RevSof;
+@Conti2021MatAlg]; when dealing with multiple investigators with different knowledge of the taxonomy; and as a result of the estimated error in any data entry exercice, which other fields estimate at up to about 5% [@Barchard2011PreHum].

 All these considerations are actually important when matching species names both within and across datasets.
 Let us consider the following species survey of